 The company’s ability to adapt and evolve is further bolstered by its homegrown workforce.

 “We have immense access to talent in the city within the universities and colleges,” points out Maykut.
-“The largest advantage is our connection to the engineering facility at the University of Manitoba where we can source world-class talent here in Winnipeg and it can drive our business.”
+“The largest advantage is our connection to the engineering faculty at the University of Manitoba where we can source world-class talent here in Winnipeg and it can drive our business.”

 You can learn more about Price Industries and its products at www.priceindustries.com.